Doyers Street: Crimes and shootings

 Early in the century, the bend in the street became known as the "Bloody Angle" or "Murder Alley" because of numerous killings among the Tong Gangs of Chinatown that lasted into the 1930s.
-Hatchets were frequently used, leading to the creation of the expression, "hatchet man".
-In 1994, law enforcement officials said that more people died violently at the "Bloody Angle" than at any other street intersection in the United States.
+Hatchets were frequently used, giving rise to the expression "hatchet man."
+In 1994, law enforcement officials said that more people had died violently at the "Bloody Angle" than at any other intersection in the United States.
 One shooting at the Chinese Theater in 1905 claimed the lives of three people, when members of the Hip Sing Tong fired on members of the On Leong Tong.
 The shooting took place at a time when the theater was packed with 400 people.
 In one 1909 incident, two members of the On Leong Tong were shot, one fatally, by members of the rival Four Brothers’ Society, or See Sing Tong.
 The shooting came after three members of the Hip Sing Tong were executed in Boston for the murder of a member of the On Leong Tong.

 A number of old tenement houses are on Doyers Street, and these were sometimes subjected to fires.
 In 1910, four tenants died and five were injured when fire swept through the building at 15–17 Doyers.
 In 1939, a fire at the same building, described by The New York Times as "an old rabbit warren," killed seven persons and injured sixteen.
 Fighting the fire was made difficult because of the narrowness of the street, and Mayor Fiorello La Guardia said at the scene of the fire that someday Chinatown would have to be torn down and replaced.
 Chuck Connors, a Tammany Hall operative and the political boss of Chinatown in the early part of the century, had his headquarters at the Chatham Club at 6 Doyers, where Irving Berlin reportedly entertained.